god/solar_system/README.md

 solar_system
 ============
-lights now go on and off. also, temperature goes up and down.
+Lights now go on and off.
+Also, temperature goes up and down.

+Added planets.